Mainakcris7/flask-gem/README.md

 3. **API Key**:
    - Please obtain your own API key from the Gemini AI platform at [https://ai.google.dev/](https://ai.google.dev/).
-   - Replace the placeholder API key in the (`.env`) file your own API key for proper functionality.
+   - Replace the placeholder API key in the (`.env`) file with your own API key for proper functionality.

 ## Support and Feedback